ysndr/MSc-Thesis/chapter/methodology.md

 Neither have `Linearizer`s of sibling scopes access to each other's data.
 Yet, the `scope` method can be implemented to pass arbitrary state down to the scoped instance.
 The scope safe storage of the `Linearizer` implemented by NLS, as seen in [@lst:nls-analyisis-host-definition], stores the scope aware register and scope related data.
-Additionally, it contains fields to allow the linearization of records and record destructuring, as well as metadata ([@sec:records, @sec:variable-usage-and-static-record-access and @sec:metadata])
+Additionally, it contains fields to allow the linearization of records and record destructuring, as well as metadata ([@sec:records, @sec:variable-usage-and-static-record-access and @sec:metadata]).

 ```rust
 pub struct AnalysisHost {